Twelve sales tax tips for small business owners

 The key to accurately identifying your jurisdictions is to pinpoint the correct destination or location of the transaction using data such as latitude and longitude coordinates.

-Ensure that your process for keeping sales records will help (not hurt) you in the case of an audit
+11. Ensure your process for keeping sales records will help you survive an audit

 Sales tax audits strike terror into the hearts of many small business owners.
 What does an audit make you think of?
 Painful, protracted dealings with state auditors?
 Dangerous drains on your business resources?
 Or do you think of audits at all?
 If you base your sales tax rates on ZIP codes, you risk applying the wrong rates and remitting sales tax to the wrong jurisdictions.